paugier/mercurial-jupyterbook/book/getting-started/tour-basic.md

 ### Updating the working directory

 We have so far glossed over the relationship between a repository and its working directory.
-The `hg pull` command that we ran in {ref}`sec:tour:pull <sec:tour:pull>` brought changes into the repository, but if we check, there's no sign of those changes in the working directory.
+The `hg pull` command that we ran in {ref}`sec-tour-pull` brought changes into the repository, but if we check, there's no sign of those changes in the working directory.
 This is because `hg pull` does not (by default) touch the working directory.
 Instead, we use the `hg update` command to do this.

 ```{code-cell}
 grep printf hello.c